Canhui/canhui.github.io/_pages/about.md

 Recent news
 ======
-**News on June 15, 2023:** Congratulations to a success of my Ph.D. dissertation defense, due to the quantitative analytics and the long-term validations by Prof. Xiaowen Chu and me on performance modeling and analysis of Bitcoin and Hyperledger Fabric blockchain distributed systems.
+**[News on June 15, 2023]** Congratulations to a success of my Ph.D. dissertation defense, due to the quantitative analytics and the long-term validations by Prof. Xiaowen Chu and me on performance modeling and analysis of Bitcoin and Hyperledger Fabric blockchain distributed systems.

 Job openings